crystaldonut/crystaldonut.github.io/content/topics/Web.md

 sidebarIcon: box about-me
 ---

-Well the web has not been my main specialty for many years; simply because of old style javascript work back in the day was very much difficult and frustrating due to how unstable web standards were (im dateing myself)

-Today thanks to WebKit and Chromium things are much more calmer; bringing opportunities to make amazing web applications.

-Web Applications are now a combination of Great UX, UI Standards and accelerated DOM

-I started working with React in 2020.
-The rendering speeds blew me away.
-Currently im working with NextJS on my personal projects, however remix, htmx and wasm with rust are lately on my radar, but i will wait for a little longer until it becomes more a thing if ever...
+Web development hasn't been my primary focus for many years, largely due to the challenges and frustrations I experienced with early JavaScript work and unstable web standards (I'm dating myself here).
+However, the advent of modern browsers like WebKit and Chromium has stabilized these standards, creating new opportunities for developing amazing web applications.

+Today, web applications are a blend of excellent UX, standardized UI design, and accelerated DOM rendering.
+I began working with React in 2020 and was impressed by the rendering speeds and efficiency it offered.
+Currently, I'm using Next.js for my personal projects, but I'm also keeping an eye on emerging technologies like Remix, HTMX with GO, and WebAssembly (Wasm) with Rust.

+While these are exciting developments, I plan to wait a bit longer before diving into them fully, to see how they mature and fit into the broader web development landscape.

 ### Script Languages